 - An open-ended expert fund must appoint either a regulated Jersey custodian/trustee or prime broker.
 A closed-ended expert fund does not require a custodian/trustee, provided it has adequate safe custody arrangements (including, if applicable, prime brokerage arrangements);

-- Expert funds must appoint an administrator or a manager with at least two Jersey resident directors with appropriate experience, together with staff and a physical presence in Jersey;
+- Appoint an administrator or a manager with at least two Jersey resident directors with appropriate experience, together with staff and a physical presence in Jersey;

 - For opening an expert fund, the Commission does not need to review the structure, documentation or the promoter.
 Instead the fund administrator certifies to the Commission that the fund complies with the EF Guide.
 The Commission aims to issue its approval within three working days of the submission of a completed application.
 The EF Guide is flexible.
 However, where any unusual derogations are sought from its terms, it is usual to seek these in advance while the documents are being prepared to avoid potential delay in the approval process;